BreakingBytes/breakingbytes.github.io/content/SPACES.md

 * cross correlate against the inputs

 Calculate the mean bias difference (MBD) and root mean square difference (RMSD).
 All correlations should be random and bias should be uniformly distributed.
-Dont validate with your training data.
+Don't validate with your training data.
 Save a third of the data for validation.

 Include high precision test data and use it in your unit tests.